grisha/grisha.github.com/source/_posts/2013-05-23-checking-out-cloudera-impala.markdown

 - There is no support for UDF's, so our [HiveSwarm](https://github.com/livingsocial/HiveSwarm) is of no use.
 - INSERT OVERWRITE works, which is good.
 - LZO support works too.
+- It appears that everything impala does will appear in HDFS as the user under which Impala is running.
+Be careful with this, as you might inadvertently give your users superuser privs on HDFS via Hue, for example.
+(Oh did I mention Hue completely supports Impala too?).
+From what I can tell there is no way to set a username, this is a bit of a show-stopper for us, actually.